Apply for Financial Aid

 - October 1 — Free Application for Federal Student Aid (FAFSA) available.

-- End of November/Early December — WVU begins awarding financial award packages (merit and need-based).
+- January — WVU begins awarding financial award packages (merit and need-based).

 - March 1 — FAFSA must be submitted for priority consideration for all aid programs.